turingschool-examples/challenges/wizarding_bank.markdown

 ````
 chase.withdrawal(person1, 250)

-John has withdrawn 250 galleons.
+Minerva has withdrawn 250 galleons.
 Balance: 250
 ````
 * A person should not be able to withdraw more than they have in a bank.
 (No overdrafting.)